 Are Windscreens Good For Podcasting?

 Well-made furry and foam windscreens are good for podcasting and streaming.
-They work well to reduce background wind sounds and can lower the number of plosives, but they won’t do this as well as pop filters.
+They work well to reduce background wind sounds and can lower the number of plosives, but they won’t do this, and neither do pop filters.

-If you are taking podcasting or streaming seriously, it’s best to purchase a pop filter.
-These will make a big difference to your plosive sounds, helping you create cleaner-sounding audio.
+If you are serious about podcasting or streaming, you should purchase a pop filter.
+These filters will greatly improve your plosive sounds, helping you create cleaner-sounding audio.

 If you are recording inside, wind noise won’t be a factor, so windscreens and pop filters will both defend your mic from plosive noise and saliva.

-Keep in mind that pop filters won’t be able to block out wind sounds.
-If this is your aim, you’ll need a different furry or foam windscreen.
+Keep in mind that pop filters cannot block out wind sounds.
+If this is your goal, you’ll need a different furry or foam windscreen.

 You can stream and record without any type of mic cover!
 A lot of recording artists don’t use these pieces of equipment, as they believe their audio and voice sound cleaner when mesh or fabric isn’t covering the mic.

-Despite this, you may notice your sound quality decline if there are a lot of plosives in your audio.
+Despite this, you may notice your sound quality decline if your audio contains many plosives.
 If you are recording outside, background noise can also affect your recording.

-If it is within your budget, pop filters are going to be a good investment for recording at home.
+If within your budget, pop filters are a good investment for recording at home.
 They will make a noticeable difference to your recordings.

-Furry windscreens are also ideal if you ever plan on recording outside, or if you live on a busy street with lots of background noise.
+Furry windscreens are also ideal if you ever plan on recording outside or live on a busy street with lots of background noise.

 Frequently Asked Questions